pcasaes/kafka-workshop/README.md

         --topic part3.topic \
         --from-beginning

--What happened to the order!!!?- Messages without keys (the ones we are generating) get sent to the producers in a Round-Robin fashion.
+_What happened to the order!!!?_ Messages without keys (the ones we are generating) get sent to the producers in a Round-Robin fashion.
 Order is only preserved within a partition.
 The consumer will batch receive the messages from one partition before moving onto the next.